Is all the news bad and is it simply time to stop watching bad news?

 Last night, the news reported that someone was plotting to kill Barack Obama after mass murdering more than a hundred black people and beheading some of them.

-Along the same lines, last night I read an article called The Twilight of Free-Market Ideology by the Naked Economist.
+What else did I do last night?
+I read an article called The Twilight of Free-Market Ideology by the Naked Economist.
 He speculates that the entire enterprise that we call the free-market may now be exposed as a hoax, founded on lies and false premises: “This is the beginning of the end for the free-market…”

 My sixth grade reading teacher, Mrs. Kay, had insomnia.
 She went to the doctor.
 The doctor said to Mrs. Kay: Well, tell me what you do immediately before you go to sleep.
 Mrs. Kay told him that she watches the news before she goes to sleep.
 The doctor then said: Well, don’t watch the news before you go to sleep.
 This solved Mrs. Kay’s insomnia.